 - In one episode of Code Geass, Lelouch is given five hours to find his sister Nunnally who has been kidnapped by a Geass-using psychopath, who may or may not have stuck to the assigned limit.

 - This is one of the central plot points of Ikigami: The Ultimate Limit - a Chosen receives the titular document 24 hours before they are killed by the nanocapsule imbedded in their heart rupturing.
 Each Episode revolves around what that particular Chosen chooses to do with that time.

-- In Puella Magi Madoka Magica, Hitomi gives Sayaka 24 hours to confess to Kyosuke before she does it instead.
-Unfortunately, because Sayaka believes she's no longer human, she does not think she can ever confess, and knowing that Hitomi will confess leads her to despair.
+- In Puella Magi Madoka Magica, Hitomi gives Sayaka 24 hours to confess her love to Kyosuke before she confesses her own instead.
+Unfortunately, because Sayaka believes she's no longer human, she does not think she can ever confess, and knowing that Hitomi will leads her to despair.